nuts-foundation/nuts-specification/rfc/rfc0XX-use-case-list.md

 ```

 Clients MUST validate each presentation in the list as specified in section 4.
-If a presentation is valid, the client use it in its system.
+If a presentation is valid, the client uses it in its system.
 If a presentation is not valid, it MUST be rejected.
 If one or more presentations are not valid, it SHOULD NOT reject the other presentations.

 ### 3.4 List pruning